MoniMurray/shopping-list/README.md

 - Scope

-A simple, uncomplicated, uncluttered shopping list is the MVP for the present.
-Features are: Login, Create, Add, Update and Delete items on the list.
+A simple, uncomplicated, uncluttered shopping list is the MVP.
+Features are: User Registration, User Login/Logout, Create, Add, Update and Delete items on the list.
 The six-week deadline is tight.
 MVP is priority.

 - Structure